Dan Earl

-Dan Earl (born October 12, 1974) is an American college basketball coach, was introduced as the head coach of Chattanooga Mocs on April 1, 2022.
+Milan Daniel Earl (born December 10, 1974) is an American college basketball coach who is currently head coach for Chattanooga Mocs men's basketball.
 He is originally from Medford Lakes, New Jersey and attended Shawnee High School in Medford, graduating in 1993.
 He was a 1993 Parade All-American and was named 1993 USA Today New Jersey Player of the Year in high school.
-He was named 2nd team All-Big Ten as a junior for the 1995–96 Penn State Nittany Lions before losing two seasons to injury.
+He was named 2nd team All-Big Ten as a junior for the Penn State Nittany Lions before losing two seasons to injury.
 He completed his eligibility for the team in 1999 and led Penn State basketball in assists four seasons.

-He is the older brother of Cornell head coach Brian Earl.
+He is the older brother of William & Mary Tribe head coach Brian Earl.